007jbks/Gold-Price-Predictor-Based-on-News/README.md

 3. Start the backend.py file using fastapi
 4. Parse the API response in json and connect with your app

+## How it works?
+1. The application receives the business news from the news api.
+2. Filter.py uses Gemini to filter out the news that are relevant to gold price.
+3. llm_based_prediction.py again utilises Gemini to analyse the news and it's sentiment towards the gold price whether it's positive, negative or neutral.
+4. The backend.py file takes the output and then sends it via FastAPI get method.

 ## Contribution
 Pull requests are welcome